system76/docs/content/transfer-photos-from-phone.md

 ---
-title: Transferring photos from your phone to Pop!_OS
+title: Transferring Photos From Your Phone to Pop!_OS
 description: >
-  How to move your photos from your Android or iPhone to Pop!_OS
+  How to move your photos from your Android or iPhone to Pop!\_OS
 keywords:
   - System76
   - Apple